High-protein yellow pea almost ready | The Western Producer

 “I think it will take some convincing and a premium will be part of the convincing,” he said.

-He noted that while high protein is the main thrust of the Equinom's breeding program, they are not neglecting other important traits like yield, powdery mildew resistance and semi-leafless plants.
+He noted that while high protein is the main thrust of the Equinom’s breeding program, it is not neglecting other important traits like yield, powdery mildew resistance and semi-leafless plants.

 “Maybe in the first varieties that will come out there will be a small yield penalty but we believe we can overcome it in future generations,” he said.